0E9B061F/scroll/README.md

 ### rsync

-rsync backends are specified with the `sync` type.
+rsync/robocopy backends are specified with the `sync` type.
 Configuration example:

 ```yaml
 backends: